American Airlines: Carry-on bags will be OK for basic economy tickets

 American Airlines is taking some of the sting out of buying its cheapest tickets.

 Beginning Sept.
-5, the carrier will allow passengers buying its so-called "basic economy" tickets to bring a free carry on bag and not just a personal item that fits underneath the seat in front of them.
+5, the carrier will allow passengers buying its "basic economy" tickets to bring a free carry-on bag and not just a personal item that fits under the seat in front of them.

 "We put this product out with a slightly different model than others had done in the past,'' Parker said.
 "We think the right thing to do is to get in line with the competition.''

-American's no carry on bag policy has confused and angered many some passengers, even though American clearly spells out the fine print during the booking process.
-Passengers are often caught unaware at the gate when American agents require those with a standard carry on bag to pay a fee to check it.
-There has been a $25 surcharge at the gate on top of normal bag fees for those flying on basic economy ticket.
+American's no carry-on bag policy has confused and angered many passengers, even though American clearly spells out the fine print during the booking process.
+Passengers are often caught unaware at the gate when American agents require those with a standard carry-on bag to pay a fee to check it.
+There has been a $25 surcharge at the gate on top of normal bag fees for those flying on a basic economy ticket.

 Even with the change, customers flying on America's basic economy fares shouldn't necessarily expect to make it onboard with a bag that must be stowed in an overhead bin.
 Basic economy customers are the last group to board, meaning there's a good chance that most of the overhead bin space will already be full.